MeSabya/DjangoLearning/InterviewQuestions.md

 So, when you start the Django server, it will first execute the settings.py file and, later, load the required engines and databases.

 The settings.py file resides in the main project directory.

+## What happens when the Django website receives a request?
+Whenever a user enters the URL in the browser, the Django server receives the request.
+The server looks for the URL in its URL-config.
+If the server finds the match there, it will return the corresponding view function.

+Then the request is made to the model of an application to get the data.
+If there is any data to be passed, pass it to the corresponding template.
+After, the template renders in the browser.
+If the process does not work as expected, the user will get a “404” error page.